Chemical Test Refusal in Los Angeles DUI Cases

 5. Can I fight My Case if The Officer Told me The Consequences But I still Refused?

-After a DUI arrest, a driver must be given the option to submit to a chemical test of blood or breath to determine the level of alcohol in your blood.
+After a DUI arrest, a driver must be given the option to submit to a chemical test of blood or breath to determine the level of alcohol in the blood.
 If a driver refuses to submit to a chemical test, the officer must read a “chemical test refusal admonishment” as required by California Vehicle Code Section 23612 (otherwise known as implied consent law).
 As part of the admonishment, the officer would say that you do not have a right to talk to an attorney before submitting to the chemical test.
 That statement while legally correct often causes confusion because of its perceived conflict with Miranda rights.
 Recent court decisions prohibit mechanical reading of the admonishment when the officer makes no attempt to dispel confusion.
 For example, in Zoe Hei Rim Hoberman-Kelly v.
 George Valverde, Director of DMV, the California Court of Appeals for First District, Third Division (Alameda County) ordered the DMV to give the license back to the driver after the court viewed the video of the admonishment.
 There, Hoberman-Kelly allegedly refused to submit to a blood test to determine blood alcohol content after an arrest for suspicion of driving under the influence.
 The DMV, after an APS hearing suspended Hoberman-Kelly’s California driver’s license.
 A video of the investigation and of the arrest was submitted to the DMV and as a part of the record to the writ court and to the court of appeals.
 The court of appeals, after viewing the video, found that the officer’s reading of the admonishment was “mechanical” and he did not make any attempts to “dispel her confusions as to the right to contact counsel”.
 She also repeatedly stated that she would submit to a blood test.

 MECHANICAL READING OF THE ADMONISHMENT IS NOT SUFFICIENT TO JUSTIFY A DRIVER’S LICNES SUSPENSION

 After viewing the video, the court realized that the Respondent was confused by the sign on the wall advising her that “she has a right to talk to an attorney”.
 CHP officer simply ignored Hoberman-Kelly’s questions about the right to talk to an attorney and continued to read the refusal admonishment rather mechanically.
 Further, the CHP officer, when he continued reading the admonishment must have realized that Hoberman-Kelly could not hear the admonishment.
-Lastly, the officer, once finished reading the admonishment asked if Hoberman-Kelly would submit to a chemical test and after Hoberman-Kelly replied “all right”, continued, “that’s a no” and that he would take it as a refusal.
+Lastly, the officer, once finished reading the admonishment asked if Hoberman-Kelly would submit to a chemical test and after Hoberman-Kelly replied “all right”, continued, “That’s a no” and that he would take it as a refusal.

 This case is an example of confusion between the right to counsel permitted in criminal cases and “no right” to counsel prior to a blood or breath test after a DUI arrest.